babelouest/taliesin/doc/API.md

 `bitrate`: bitrate used for the stream, for `mp3` or `vorbis` formats only, values available are 32000, 96000, 128000, 192000, 256000, 320000, if format `flac` is used, bitrate is automatically set to 1411000
 `sample_rate`: sample rate (~frequency) used for the stream, values available are 8000, 11025, 22050, 32000, 44100, 48000
-`channels`: number of channels used for the stream, values available are 1 (mono) or 2 (stereo)
+`channels`: number of channels used for the stream, values available are 1 (mono) or 2 (stereo) `name`: display name for stream, optional, if not specified, the stream will have a display name corresponding to the path or the category

 ***Parameter used in webradio only***